Matty-El/urban-attiva/README.md

 ### Surface

-The Urban Attiva website features a clean and simple design with #4B5657 used for dark backgrounds and text and #F6F7F7 for light backgrounds and text to provide good contrast.
-The footer section is #DEE3E3 and is on the same monochromtic scale as #4B5657 as used for the dark text and dark backgrounds.
-The product and blog listing cards are #FFFFFF so that they pop from the page against the #F6F7F7 background.
-The product detail page utilises #FFFFFF for the background to match the image background.
+The Urban Attiva website features a clean and simple design with #4B5657 used for dark backgrounds and text and #F6F7F7 for light backgrounds and text to provide a good contrast.

 #### Branding